The Milndavie Pottery

 Our first pottery was in the garden shed in Anne's back garden (which she fondly called the cabin) when we lived in London.
 In that, rather cramped, setting we learned that making things with clay is a tantalising and absorbing hobby.
 Anne had her first pottery lesson thirty five years ago and though she was hooked immediately, career and children created a gap of a few decades before she attended any further classes.
 Although still very much a beginner, her skills have improved and now her pots look a bit more like pots, although sometimes they still crack and warp.
 Lydia did a term of pottery when she was 13 and remembers nothing other than that she enjoyed it.
 She is far behind Anne in her ability to make pots, but has grown to love glazing the pots that Anne makes.

 Neither Anne nor Lydia are expert potters, but nevertheless they are always working hard to improve their skills and hope to share their passion for clay (and their little bits of knowledge) with customers at the Milndavie Pottery.
-Have a look on our "courses" page to see what's on.
+Have a look through the website to get ideas about what you might do at the pottery.